Generic Name: morphine sulfate

 Impairment of Fertility: No formal nonclinical studies to assess the potential of morphine to impair fertility have been conducted.
 Several nonclinical studies from the literature have demonstrated adverse effects on male fertility in the rat from exposure to morphine.
 One study in which male rats were administered morphine sulfate subcutaneously prior to mating (up to 30 mg/kg twice daily) and during mating (20 mg/kg twice daily) with untreated females, a number of adverse reproductive effects including reduction in total pregnancies, higher incidence of pseudopregnancies, and reduction in implantation sites were seen.
 Studies from the literature have also reported changes in hormonal levels (i.e., testosterone, luteinizing hormone, serum corticosterone) following treatment with morphine.
 These changes may be associated with the reported effects on fertility in the rat.

-Morphine Sulfate Extended-Release Tablets 30 mg are round, lavender-colored, film-coated tablets bearing the symbol ABG on one side and 30 on the other.
+Morphine sulfate extended-release tablets 30 mg are round, lavender-colored, film-coated tablets, debossed "n 30" on one side and plain on the other side.
 They are supplied as follows:

-Morphine Sulfate Extended-Release Tablets 60 mg are round, orange-colored, film-coated tablets bearing the symbol ABG on one side and 60 on the other.
+Morphine sulfate extended-release tablets 60 mg are round, orange-colored, film-coated tablets, debossed "n 60" on one side and plain on the other side.
 They are supplied as follows:

-Morphine Sulfate Extended-Release Tablets 100 mg are round, gray-colored, film-coated tablets bearing the symbol ABG on one side and 100 on the other.
+Morphine sulfate extended-release tablets 100 mg are round, gray-colored, film-coated tablets, debossed "N 100" on one side and plain on the other side.
 They are supplied as follows:

-Morphine Sulfate Extended-Release Tablets 200 mg are capsule-shaped, green-colored, film-coated tablets bearing the symbol ABG on one side and 200 on the other.
+Morphine sulfate extended-release tablets 200 mg are capsule-shaped, green-colored, film-coated tablets, debossed "n 200" on one side and plain on the other side.
 They are supplied as follows:

 Dispense in a tight, light-resistant container.